parkji30/parkji30/README.md

 ### Hi There 👋
 My name is James Park and I am currently a research scientist at Queens University studying the role of magnetic fields in star formation.

+On the side, I work for WFHomie as a software developer!

 I enjoy developing open source software to aid other scientists in their research.
 I am currently developing (or have developed):
 <ol>